 MPA, Harvard Kennedy School

-BHE, University of Puerto Rico School of Medicine
+BA, University of Puerto Rico School of Communication

 Community Based Training Partner/Technical Assistance Provider, New York State Association of County Health Officials (NYSACHO)